 We can help you in a few ways.

-- Advice.
-We can give you a detailed advice during our one-off consultation meeting outlining merits of your case, strengths and weaknesses of your claim, explaining the appeals procedure and helping you to complete the necessary forms.
+- We can give you a detailed advice during our one-off consultation meeting outlining merits of your case, strengths and weaknesses of your claim, explaining the appeals procedure and helping you to complete the necessary forms.

 We appreciate it might be very difficult for an asylum seeker to afford professional legal help if they are unable to access legal aid and we therefore determined affordable fixed fee scale for our services.
-Contact us now for more information.